Santa Clara University: Rankings

 In 2024, the Wall Street Journal/College Pulse ranked SCU 38th on the list of "2025 Best Colleges in the US."

 In U.S. News & World Reports 2026 ranking of national universities, Santa Clara University tied for 59th overall and tied for 17th for best undergraduate teaching.
 US News also listed SCU as one of its 22 "Colleges with the Best Return on Investment."

 Forbes ranked Santa Clara University 61st out of the top 500 rated private and public colleges and universities in America for the 2024–25 report.
 Santa Clara was also ranked 43rd among private colleges and 15th in the West.
 In 2008, the first year of the list, Santa Clara was ranked No. 318 out of 569.

 In 2025, Santa Clara was ranked 7th in "Best Universities For a Bachelor's Degree" by PayScale, up from 9th in 2023.
 Santa Clara was ranked 2nd for Engineering majors, 3rd for Communications majors, and 6th for Business majors.
 It also ranked highly for Humanities, Social Science, Computer Science, and Art majors.

 Kiplinger's Personal Finance ranked SCU 39th on the 2019 Best Values in Private Universities list, 123rd overall, and fifth in California.

 On College Factual's list of Best Catholic Colleges, SCU ranked 5th.
 On its list of Best Colleges nationwide, SCU ranked 50th.

 In 2017, Money Magazine ranked the Leavey School of Business tenth in the nation.

 Graduate programs within Leavey School of Business, School of Engineering, School of Law rank nationally on U.S. News & World Report.
 As of 2025, SCU's Part-time MBA Program ranked 19th, Business Analytics MBA Program ranked 5th, and the Finance MBA Program ranked 6th.
 SCU's Intellectual Property Law program ranked 4th.

 Santa Clara University was named to the 2009, 2010, 2011, 2012, 2013 and 2014 President's Higher Education Community Service Honor Roll for community service programs and student involvement.

-Newsweek in 2012 ranked Santa Clara University as the second most beautiful college in America.
+In 2012, Newsweek ranked Santa Clara University as the second most beautiful college in America.